arianaberger/workout-tracker-sinatra-project/README.md

 # WERKout Tracker

-This is a web application that demonstrates the routing features of Sinatra by allowing the user to create and save workouts.
+This is a web application that demonstrates the routing features of Sinatra by allowing the user to create and save workouts, each with own specific movements and corresponding movement details..

 ## Installation